j4nu5/blog/content/posts/the-reliable-engineer.md

 series = []
 +++

-A friend recently told me that he is focusing on becoming a _reliable_ engineer, and wanted my opinion on this topic. _Reliability_ has probably been my strongest attribute as an employee so I felt somewhat qualified to write about it.

 # What is _Reliability_?
 One of the lenses through which I view my job is as a _service_ that I provide to my _immediate_ manager.
 This is different from any additional obligations